 Millions of makers, nerds and geeks make Wacky Contraptions.
 They can’t help themselves!
 The great news is that while they’re having fun creating wildly complex solutions to simple, everyday tasks they also happen to be incorporating elements of Science, Technology, Engineering and Math (with Art and design thrown into the mix!).
 Building a Wacky Contraption has the added benefit of connecting wonderful DIYers together to work as a team.
 Then when they complete their machine, they get to link up to other team’s machines – creating a massive, and massively connected string of incredible events!
 We call that final event the Challenge Finale.
 Check out a video of the 2017 Challenge Finale here.

-The 3rd annual Wacky Contraption Challenge will be taking place again this December 2020!
-Teams come together for this exciting showcase of their hand-built machines by linking them end to end with the purpose of moving a golf ball from one end to the other.
+Teams came together for this exciting showcase of their hand-built machines by linking them end to end with the purpose of moving a golf ball from one end to the other.
 A simple task made ridiculously, amazingly, wonderfully fun!

 Rules and guidelines (PDF) for your Wacky Contraption machine. **Want to build a machine with your group, but don’t want to be a part of the Challenge Finale?
 That’s fine by us!
 Our curriculum is free to use by anyone at any time.
 But, please try to come to the Finale as a spectator to cheer on the teams.

 STE(A)M teams and courses